St. Petersburg Medicaid Asset Protection Attorneys

 In Florida, there are a number of different Medicaid programs including a long-term care assistance program for the financially needy.
 The income amount that must be paid to the facility depends upon the resident’s marital status and the spouse’s needs.

 Protect the Spouse

 When the Institutionalized Spouse goes into the nursing home, that person’s countable assets must be less than $2,000, but the community spouse is entitled to keep much more.
-That amount changes each January.
+That amount changes annually.

-There are several money saving planning strategies that may be considered.
-In order to develop a strategy a thorough review of the couple’s circumstances must first be done.
-For Florida Medicaid advice to be appropriate, the needed relevant facts about the couple include:
+There are several money-saving planning strategies that may be considered.
+In order to develop a strategy, a thorough review of the couple’s circumstances must be done.

 - Age, medical condition, mental condition, lifestyle, prognosis, and desires of each spouse